 a Customer takes a supply of electricity at a Premises where the electricity conveyed to the Premises is recorded through a CT meter; and

-the Metering Point for such Premises has, on or before 31 March 2017, been migrated to Measurement Class C or E or to the advanced market segment as defined in MHHS, as a result of BSC Modification P272,
+the Metering Point for such Premises has, on or before 31 March 2017, been migrated to Measurement Class C or E or to the advanced market segment as defined in MHHS, as a result of BSC Modification P272, and

+a default Maximum Import Capacity (MIC) has been applied,

-then, for a period of twelve months immediately following the date of the [first] migration to Measurement Class C or E or to the advanced market segment as defined in MHHS, a default MIC will be applied and alower new Maximum Import Capacity (MIC) may be agreed between the Customer and the DNO/IDNO Party.
+then, for a period of twelve months immediately following the date of the [first] migration to Measurement Class C or E or to the advanced market segment as defined in MHHS, a lower new MIC may be agreed between the Customer and the DNO/IDNO Party.
 In such circumstances, the revised MIC will be applied retrospectively from the date of the migration to Measurement Class C or E or to the advanced market segment as defined in MHHS.

 182. In respect of any change in MIC under paragraph 181 above: